nils247207/biol217a/protocol.md

  ![fastqc_report](./images/metagenomics/fastqc_report.png)

+### 2. Cleaning/Trimming of raw reads by **fastp**:

-**2.** The next task is to run the **fastp** program in order to clean up the raw read files.
-This is done in pairs (R1/R2), which result from the sequencing method in both directions. **fastp** can not run in a loop over multiple files and has to be executed seperatly for each file pair.
+- This is done in pairs (R1/R2), which result from the sequencing method in both directions (pairwise). **fastp** can not run in a loop over multiple files and has to be executed seperatly for each file pair.
 The information on the quality of the reads (obtained from **fastqc**) is used for the following setting.

-Command line for fastp:
 ```
 fastp -i ? -I ? -R ? -o ? -O ? -t 6 -q 20